SkyLined/sl-firstboot/README.md

 # dos2unix
-sl-firstboot can *dos2unix.exe* to copy files to the USB drive and make sure the files have unix-style line-breaks.
+sl-firstboot can use *dos2unix.exe* to copy files to the USB drive and make sure the files have unix-style line-breaks.
 You can download dos2unix from [this page](https://dos2unix.sourceforge.io/#DOS2UNIX) by scrolling down to the bottom of the page and looking under the _Ready-to-run-binaries_ heading.